NoiseQuotient/Optimal-Execution-under-Stochastic-Control-with-Execution-Costs-and-Regime-Shifts/README.md

 You don’t want to sell too fast (you’ll push the price down), but you also don’t want to wait forever (market moves, inventory risk).
 This project is an attempt to model that trade-off mathematically — and solve it *optimally*.

-This isn’t just academic curiosity.
-It’s a **core problem in modern electronic trading**, and the foundation of execution algorithms run by firms like **Citadel, Renaissance Technologies, and JPMorgan**.
+This isn’t just academic curiosity, it addresses a core challenge in modern electronic trading.
+The principles behind optimal execution under market impact are fundamental to the trading infrastructure used by leading quant funds and investment banks developing algorithmic execution strategies.

 t mirrors real problems: Every institution liquidating a position runs into this.
 It’s the real-world "market microstructure" challenge.